WILL I GET LETTERS AFTER MY NAME?

 Yes.
 The award is formally accredited by the regulated UK awarding body, EduQual, as a Level 7 postgraduate qualification.
 You would be entitled to use the letters PGCert (Dent Imp) after your name upon successful completion of the program.

 WHAT ARE THE ENTRY REQUIREMENTS?

-You must be a licensed dentist in Australia with at least 12 months experience in dental practice or dental hospital.
+You must be a licensed dentist in Australia or New Zealand with at least 12 months experience in dental practice or dental hospital.
 You must have proof of your Hepatitis B status and professional indemnity insurance.

 DOES THE PRACTICAL SKILLS WEEK INCLUDE ACCOMMODATION AND FOOD?

 The Practical Skills Week includes lunch for each day.
 Accommodation is not included.
 If you are not familiar with the area, we can advise on suitable local accommodation.

 Yes, the course teaches the syllabus approved by the Faculty of General Dental Practice (FGDP) at the Royal College of Surgeons of England.
 The PGCert is a formal postgraduate qualification that is accredited by the regulated UK awarding body, EduQual, allowing use of the letters PGCert (Dent Imp) after your name.

 Our aim is to take dentists, with little or no previous implant experience, and provide a high level of training to enable these practitioners to safely and confidently provide straightforward implant treatment in their own practice.
 Our experience shows that experienced practitioners also dramatically extend their knowledge and skills through our PGDip program.